-Edgio Security is designed to secure your web applications against malicious and unwanted traffic.
+Learn how to set up a basic security policy through which you can secure your web applications against malicious and unwanted traffic.

 Prerequisites

-Edgio allows all organizations to set up basic application layer security.
+Edgio allows all organizations to set up basic security through Security Insights.
 However, we also offer more comprehensive solutions.
 Contact your account manager or our sales department at 1 (866) 200 - 5463 to upgrade your account.

 Setting up security requires creating rules that determine how your traffic will be secured, identifying the set of traffic that will be secured, and then monitoring flagged traffic to verify or fine-tune your security configuration.